-Grains were one of the first things I wanted to learn about when we began to eat cleaner.
-I NEVER read the ingredients on labels so I was thoroughly confused when I read the labels on the whole wheat pasta and bread we had in our pantry.
+Grains were one of the first things I wanted to learn about when Tom and I began to eat cleaner.
+I NEVER read the ingredients on labels, so I was thoroughly confused when I read the labels on the whole wheat pasta and the bread we had in our pantry.
 I had no idea what I was supposed to be looking for.
 To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I had no idea why they were better.

-What’s the difference between whole grains and refined grains and what are the health benefits of grains?
-What should I be looking for on food labels?
-These were all of the questions that I wanted answered.
 After hours upon hours of research, I feel like I learned the entire history of grains.
-I’m sharing some the answers I found to be the most helpful without giving you the whole history.
+I’m sharing some of the answers I found to be the most helpful without giving you the whole history.

 A whole grain is made up of three parts, the bran, germ, and endosperm.
 In order for a grain to be considered whole, all three parts in their original proportions are needed.